The UBIT Rules and the Self Directed IRA

 In general, when it comes to using a Self Directed IRA to make investments most investments are exempt from federal income tax.
 This is because an IRA is exempt from tax pursuant to Internal Revenue Code 408 and Section 512 of the Internal Revenue Codes exempt most forms of investment income generated by an IRA from taxation.
 Some examples of exempt type of income include: interest from loans, dividends, annuities, royalties, most rentals from real estate, and gains/losses from the sale of real estate.

 However, the IRS enacted a set of rules in the 1950s in order to prevent charities and later IRAs from engaging in an active trade or business and, thus, having an unfair advantage because of their tax-exempt status.
 These rules can be found under Internal Revenue Code Sections 511-514 and have become known as the Unrelated Business Taxable Income rules or UBTI or UBIT.
-If the UBTI rules are triggered, the income generated from that activities will generally be subject to a 35% tax.
+If the UBTI rules are triggered, the income generated from that activities will generally be subject to close to a 40% tax for 2018.
 Note – an IRA investing in an active trade or business using a C Corporation will not trigger the UBTI tax.

 The UBTI generally applies to the taxable income of “any unrelated trade or business…regularly carried on” by an organization subject to the tax.
 The regulations separately treat three aspects of the quoted words—“trade or business,” “regularly carried on,” and “unrelated.”